-- Buy-out costs for the Queen Mary staff lead or other applicants. - Activities that are funded under existing research or public engagement grants. - Activity which would happen without funding from the CPE.
-If the project, or aspect of the project that funding is requested for, has already been advertised or has already taken place, we are unable to fund the project as it will be judged to be going ahead without CPE funding. - Projects aimed at a purely academic or industry audience (e.g. researchers, staff and students, industry collaborators). - Projects where the primary goal is dissemination of research findings and do not include any participatory research elements.
-If you wish to undertake communication activities, please contact the Queen Mary PR team in the first instance. - Projects where the primary goal is outreach to schools/colleges and do not include any participatory research elements.
-To undertake outreach activities that inspire and encourage individuals to come to University and/or study the subject area, please contact the Student Recruitment and Widening Participation team in the first instance. - Honoraria for speakers within Higher Education unless it is clearly specified why they have been selected instead of a Queen Mary representative and how publics will still be engaged with Queen Mary research. - Activities where funding cannot be spent before 31 July 2026.
+- Buy-out costs for the Queen Mary staff lead or other applicants - Activities that are funded under existing research or public engagement grants - Activity which would happen without funding from the CPE.
+If the project, or aspect of the project that funding is requested for, has already been advertised or has already taken place, we are unable to fund the project as it will be judged to be going ahead without CPE funding. - Projects aimed at an academic or industry audience (e.g. researchers, staff and students, industry collaborators). - Projects where the primary goal is dissemination of research findings and do not include an element of two-way engagement.
+If you wish to undertake communication activities, please contact the Queen Mary PR team in the first instance. - Projects where the primary goal is outreach to schools/colleges and do not include an element of two-way engagement.
+To undertake outreach activities that inspire and encourage individuals to come to University and/or study the subject area, please contact the Student Recruitment and Widening Participation team in the first instance. - Any research proposals. - Honoraria for speakers within Higher Education unless it is clearly specified why they have been selected instead of a Queen Mary representative and how publics will still be engaged with Queen Mary research. - Activities where funding cannot be spent before 31 July 2026.